 - Drain pump (not a gravity drain)

 Most faucets come with an aerator that you need to remove to connect the adapter to the faucet.
 There’s no heating provided by the washing machine itself, so you must choose the water temperature using the hot or cold valves on the faucet.
 You’ll also want to keep the faucet fully open during the entire cycle.
-This washing machine automatically fills the tub with water at the beginning of the cycle and during the rinse phase.
+This portable washing machine automatically fills the tub with water at the beginning of the cycle and during the rinse phase.

-Manually adding water to this machine is not recommended by the manufacturer, but users have said they do this successfully.
+Manually adding water to this portable washing machine is not recommended by the manufacturer, but users have said they do this successfully.
 The trouble with this is that the rinse cycle releases water and fills the washer with new water to continue removing gray water from the tub.
 You would need to watch the cycle closely and make sure you add water when the water level gets low to continue rinsing.

 If you do have regular washing machine water connections you can use those instead of a sink.
 You’ll need a “Y” mixer hose to merge the hot and cold connections into one to connect to the single inlet on the washer.
-The good news is you have freedom to adapt this washing machine to your needs, and it can be used in living spaces that don’t have typical connections.
+The good news is you have freedom to adapt this portable washing machine to your needs, and it can be used in living spaces that don’t have typical connections.

 Drain pumps are more convenient than gravity drains.